Charles J. Chaput: Homosexuality

 In a 2011 interview with National Catholic Reporter, Chaput expressed his opposition same-sex marriage and questioned the upbringing of children of same-sex couples.
 He has said that same-sex couples cannot show children that their parents love each other in the same way that opposite-sex couples can.

 In 2015, Chaput supported the dismissal of Margie Winters, the director of religious education at Waldron Mercy Academy in Merion Station, Pennsylvania.
 Winters had married her female partner in a civil marriage ceremony in 2007.
 When a parent reported their marriage to Waldron, Principal Nell Stetser asked Winters to resign; when she refused, the school did not renew her contract.
 Chaput said the school administrators had shown "character and common sense at a moment when both seem to be uncommon".

 On October 4, 2018, at the Synod on Young People and Vocations in Rome, Chaput objected to the use of the terms "LGBT" or "LGBTQ" in church documents.
 He said:"There is no such thing as an ‘LGBTQ Catholic' or a 'transgender Catholic' or even a 'heterosexual Catholic,' as if our sexual appetites defined who we are; as if these designations described discrete communities of differing but equal integrity within the real ecclesial community, the body of Jesus Christ."

 Immigration reform

 Chaput in 2013 advocated the reform of immigration laws to regularize the status of most undocumented immigrants as a moral imperative.

 Politics

 In his 2008 book Render unto Caesar: Serving the Nation by Living Our Catholic Beliefs in Political Life, Chaput exhorts Catholics to take a "more active, vocal, and morally consistent role" in the political process, arguing that private convictions cannot be separated from public actions without diminishing both.
 Rather than asking citizens to put aside their religious and moral beliefs for the sake of public policy, Chaput believed that American democracy depended upon a fully engaged citizenry, including religious believers, to function properly.

+In 2020, Chaput said that public attacks on U.S. Supreme Court nominee Amy Coney Barrett reflected anti-Catholic bigotry.
+Some of the criticism had focused on Barrett's membership in the People of Praise, a charismatic ecumenical community.